Skip to content

 VariableRequiredDescription

-sourceYesThe Email OR the **ObjectID associated with your Azure Account you whish to send the email from.
+sourceYesThe Email Address or Object ID associated with the Azure Account you wish to send the email from.

 VariableDescription